 6. Live Off Less Than You Make (live on 50% of income)

-The biggest personal finance challenges that we face tend to be attitudes characterized by two acronyms: YOLO and FOMO.
-YOLO, or “You Only Live Once” allows us to give ourselves permission to be a little reckless with our finances.
+The biggest personal finance challenges that we face tend to be attitudes characterized by two acronyms: YOLO and FOMO (Fear Of Missing Out).
+YOLO, or “You Only Live Once,” allows us to permit ourselves to be a little reckless with our finances.
 Do you want to buy that Porsche?
 Well, go for it!
 You only live once!

 FOMO, the “Fear of Missing Out” is similar.
 All your friends are going on a cruise for your bestie’s 50th birthday?
 Well, you HAVE to go – you don’t want to miss out!